mletkin/numerobis/README.md

 ```
 ## Annotations
 Most of the behavior of the builder generator is controlled through annotations.
-The generator will stick to th annotation concept.
+The generator will stick to the annotation concept.
 The names might change and options may be set via annotation parameters.
 All annotations are located in the package ```io.github.mletkin.numerobis.annotation```
 ### GenerateBuilder
 Used on product classes.
 This is the most important annotation.
-Only classes annotated with ```@WithBuilder``` will be processed.
+Only classes annotated with ```@GenerateBuilder``` will be processed.
 ### GenerateAccessors
 Used on product classes.
 For every field in the product class an accessor will be generated.
 Accessors have the same name as the field.